sparks-baird/mat_discover/README.md

 # ElM2D
-A high performance mapping class to construct ElM2D plots from larger datasets of ionic compositions.
+A high performance mapping class to construct ElM2D plots from large datasets of ionic compositions.

 Recommended installation through `pip` and python 3.7.